- Pokies are one of New Zealand’s most popular casino games

 History of the Pokies Game

-The first slot machines called ‘Liberty Bells’ were built in the U.S.A. in 1885 by car mechanic, named Charles Fey.
-These old-school contraption had three reels, seven symbols and a lever.
+The first slot machines called ‘Liberty Bells’ were built in the U.S.A. in 1885 by a car mechanic, named Charles Fey.
+This old-school contraption had three reels, seven symbols and a lever.

 They were first legalised in New Zealand in 1991 but they had long been popular with our neighbours in Australia, arriving there in the early 1900’s.